 Reconciliation is an immense undertaking.
-For some, the necessity is beyond question, and the process straightforward.
-For others, the necessity is not as clear and there are barriers that impede the process.
+For some, the necessity is beyond question, and the process is straightforward.
+For others, the necessity is not as clear, and barriers impede the process.

 Here are four common barriers to reconciliation and some suggestions for solutions.
 There are common elements among the solutions

-Some people don’t want to accept the hard truths about Canada, the actions of the founding fathers of Confederation, the Indian Act, assimilation policies that were branded as “cultural genocide,” land seizure, disregard/disrespect for treaties.
-The reality does not fit with their image of Canada as a country that has had a reputation for respecting human rights.
+Some people don’t want to accept the hard truths about Canada, the actions of the founding fathers of Confederation, the Indian Act, assimilation policies that were branded as “cultural genocide,” land seizure, and disregard/disrespect for treaties.
+The reality does not fit with their image of Canada as a country with a reputation for respecting human rights.

 But it’s not just everyday Canadians who have trouble coming to terms with reality.
 This perspective was on display when Stephen Harper, one year after reading the statement of apology to residential school survivors and their families, spoke to the G20 meeting and said:

 We also have no history of colonialism.
 So we have all the things that many people admire about the great powers but none of the things that threaten or bother them.